 "As there are no financial burdens to bear as founding member, it did not cost HOC any money."

 Vékássy went onto add that there are five National Olympic Committees, including the HOC, among the 20 founding members.

-Other founders include sports organisations such as the International Rafting Federation and the International Cycling Union.
+Other founders include sports organisations such as the World Rafting Federation and the International Cycling Union.

 Frenchman Patrick Vajda, a former member of the International Fencing Federation Refereeing Commission, was chosen as President of the 12-member Board of Directors.

 The management also includes Belgian Rowing Federation President Gwenda Stevens and the International Bobsleigh and Skeleton Federation's vice-president of legal affairs, Martins Dambergs of Latvia.

 England's Janie Frampton, a former Football Association national referee manager for education and training, is the vice-president, while French ice hockey referee Charlotte Girard is the secretary general and The Netherlands' Jan Vlasblom is the treasurer.

 According to Vékássy, the Dutch Olympic Committee*Dutch Sports Federation and The Hague each gave €20,000 (£17,100/$22,700) in initial capital to the IFSO.

 Vékássy also expressed his belief that The Hague serves as a symbolic place to found an international organisation, bringing together a family of referees and umpires.